-A few months on, Porsche has - guess what - brought out a production version that looks barely different.
-Yep, it’s been confirmed that the car will indeed get made, with 1948 to be built in a nod 356 ‘Number 1’, which was given its operating license in June 1948.
+A few months on, Porsche has - guess what - confirmed that the Speedster will indeed get made, while also revealing another concept version of the car.
+1948 production models will be built in a nod 356 ‘Number 1’, which was given its operating license in June 1948.

 The top part of the body has been extensively modified to give the classic Speedster look.
 There are shortened window frames, a more heavily-raked windscreen and a new rear deck with a ‘double-bubble’ design.
 There’s no folding roof - instead, you’ll need to fit a Tonneau cover if the heavens open.

 The 997-generation Speedster used a 911 GTS as a base, but the mechanical bits and pieces here are a little more serious - the 991.2 version is derived from the GT3.
 That means there’s a 497bhp naturally-aspirated flat-six up back, putting its power to the rear-wheels via a six-speed manual gearbox.

 Porsche isn’t saying how much the car costs, but prices of the 1948 examples due to be sold are likely to vary significantly.
 Buyers can pick from various ‘Heritage Design Packages’ via Porsche Exclusive, giving extensive personalisation options.